stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use httpx for Web Clients

 Use [httpx](https://www.python-httpx.org/) for Web client applications.
-Many Python applications include [requests](https://requests.readthedocs.io/en/latest/), but you should httpx for new projects.
+Many Python applications include [requests](https://requests.readthedocs.io/en/latest/), but you should use httpx for new projects.

-The httpx package supersedes requests.
+The httpx package completely supersedes _requests_.
 It supports [HTTP/2](https://www.python-httpx.org/http2/) and [async](https://www.python-httpx.org/async/), which are not available with requests.

-Avoid using _urllib.request_ from the Python standard library.
-It was designed as a low-level library, and lacks the features of requests and httpx.
+Avoid using [urllib.request](https://docs.python.org/3/library/urllib.request.html) from the Python standard library.
+It was designed as a low-level library, and lacks the features of requests and _httpx_.